tech-rules/Vehicle_Detection/README.md

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+Identifying the region and sizes of sliding windows to search for cars was a critical task in this project.
+The right choices would lead to less false positives and be able to track vehicles better.
+Couple of observations while looking at the test_images:
+* We could limit the search region to below the horizon
+* The cars closer to the ego vehicle are bigger in size, compared to cars further away With the above observations, I decided to use two different window sizes.
+128x128 for the cars closer, and 96x96 for the cars further away.

 ![](output_images/search_windows.png)